-Erin is a member of the Product Liability Advisory Council (PLAC), a fellow in the Litigation Counsel of America’s Trial Lawyer Honorary Society, and an editor of MoFo’s Class Dismissed blog.
+Erin is a member of the Product Liability Advisory Council (PLAC), a fellow in the Litigation Counsel of America’s Trial Lawyer Honorary Society, and a former editor and frequent contributor of MoFo’s Class Dismissed blog.

 In 1997, Erin was a judicial extern for the Honorable James F. Stiven, U.S. Magistrate Judge, Southern District of California.
 In 1999, she received her J.D. magna cum laude and Order of the Coif from the University of San Diego School of Law.
 During law school, she was an editor of the San Diego Law Review.